aptech/docs/docs/comt/index.rst

 Installation
 --------------
-Please visit our `product page <https://store.aptech.com/gauss-applications-category/constrained-optimization-mt.html>`_ to contact us about obtaining COMT.
+Please `contact us <https://www.aptech.com/contact-us>`_ with to request pricing and installation information.

 If you already own COMT, you can use the `GAUSS Package Manager <https://www.aptech.com/blog/gauss-package-manager-basics/>`_ to install COMT as well.